RenegadeMinds/helloworld/Compiling libxayagame.md

 In MSYS2, press SHIFT+INSERT to paste and run that.
 The code block above will run the "install_xaya_1.sh" script and automatically answer all the prompts.

+If it doesn't work, copy the code block above into a text editor and ensure that there is no blank line at the bottom.
+Next, select all then copy it again and paste into MSYS2 as above.

 You will see the following message:

 	warning: terminate MSYS2 without returning to shell and check for updates again